darrenks/nibbles/docs/tutorial_basics.md

 **Strings** are actually just a list of chars, and can be created using double quotes, for example `"Hello\n"` does what you would expect.
 Note that escapes are valid for strings and chars in the same style that Haskell uses.

 Here is [a table of the basic Nibbles ops](https://nibbles.golf/simpleref.html).
 There is a more complete quick reference, but for now it would have some confusing things.
+A couple things to note:

+-	`num` means `int` or `chr`
+-	`[a]`, etc. means "list of any thing," but the next use of `a` must be the same type.

 ### Exercise
 Use the ops table to write a program which outputs your name as a square, i.e